GlimFox/CADPluging/README.md

 # CADPluging
-SolidWorks plugin for create kettle, by Khaibulin Nikita (581).
+Compas3D plugin for create kettle, by Khaibulin Nikita (581).